aiven/devportal/docs/products/kafka/kafka-connect/howto/jdbc-sink.rst

 Create an JDBC sink connector
 =============================

 The JDBC (Kava Database Connectivity) sink connector enables you to move data from an Aiven for Apache Kafka® cluster to any relational database offering JDBC drivers like PostgreSQL® or MySQL®.
-The art

 ..
 Warning::